bastienwirtz/homer/docs/customservices.md

 # Custom Services

-Some service can use a specific a component that provides some extra features by adding a `type` key to the service yaml configuration.
+Some service can use a specific a component that provides some extra features by adding a `type` key to the service yaml configuration and, where applicable, an apikey.
+Note that config.yml is exposed at /assets/config.yml via HTTP and any apikey included in the configuration file is exposed to anyone who can access the homer instance.
+Only include an apikey if your homer instance is secured behind some form of authentication or access restriction.

 Available services are in `src/components/`.
 Here is an overview of all custom services that are available within Homer.

 If you experiencing any issue, please have a look to the [troubleshooting](troubleshooting.md) page.